-The basic environmental risk for the Company is defined by the type of cargo itself and the way it is manipulated.
-This refers primarily to bulk cargoes, which in their manipulation can emit dust, i.e. air, sea and soil pollution in the environment of the place of manipulation.
+The basic environmental risk for the Company/Group is defined by the type of cargo itself and the way it is manipulated.
+This refers primarily to bulk cargoes, which in their manipulation can emit dust, and thus pollute the air, sea and soil in the vicinity of the place of manipulation.
 This risk is reduced by installing technology that reduces or prevents it.
 For example, at the terminal in Bakar, special floating dams have been introduced for the reception of each vessel, which increase the safety of cargo unloading and are in the function of preventing the spread of possible pollution, as well as by introducing a system of creating a cover on the stored cargo to prevent dust from rising.
-In 2022, the company installed a water cannon dusting system at the Bakar Terminal during the manipulation of bulk cargo, which reduces and prevents air pollution.